-The Collective Community Arts Center will serve as a clearing house for arts and culture, and blend the City’s commitment to honoring Lafayette’s past while moving into the future.
+The Collective Community Arts Center serve as a clearing house for arts and culture, and blend the City’s commitment to honoring Lafayette’s past while moving into the future.
 The Collective houses the Arts and Cultural Resources Department.

-Visitors can come together to express and celebrate the community’s identity through art.
+Visitors come together to express and celebrate the community’s identity through art.
 The center’s concept will continue to evolve over time through participant input and public engagement.